hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/_docs/affiliated_products_generator.md

 **Relationships with other parts of the project:**

-The code relies heavily on functions and classes within the `src` project, demonstrating a cohesive system. `gs`, `AliApi`, `logger`, and other modules are likely part of a larger project framework.
+The code relies heavily on functions and classes within the `src` project, demonStarting a cohesive system. `gs`, `AliApi`, `logger`, and other modules are likely part of a larger project framework.